+To use a REQUEST statement for tape files the JOB statement must specify the tape track type and density (refer to the MTk parameter in the JOB statement earlier in this section).
 The REQUEST control statement can describe both physical and logical characteristics for magnetic tape files.
-When only the logical file name and magnetic tape device type MT are specified, the file, by default, becomes a 7-track unlabeled tape with SI format written at installation density or read at written density, and installation declarations for automatic unloading are honored.
-Any other use, such as for checkpoints or multi-file sets, or characteristics of the file must be specifically declared.
+When only the logical file name and magnetic tape device type MT are specified, the file, by default, becomes a seven-track unlabeled tape with SI format written at installation density or read at written density, and installation declarations for automatic unloading are honored.
+Any other use, such as for checkpoints or multifile sets, or any characteristics of the file must be specifically declared.

 The MT or NT device type parameter can be prefixed by an asterisk or a 2.
 The asterisk is applicable only when compatibility with previous operating systems is considered.
 The asterisk prefix results in assignment of a scratch tape to the file.
-However, if a non-scratch VSN has been specified also, it overrides the scratch designation.
+However, if a nonscratch VSN has been specified also, it overrides the scratch designation.
 If REQUEST includes parameter E, a scratch tape is not assigned.
 Depending upon the selection of installation options, the operating system attempts to assign the tape to a job automatically using a VSN or label name parameter.
 Operator assignment is necessary only when automatic assignment attempts are unsuccessful.

-If either a 7- or 9-track tape is acceptable, an MN parameter can be used in place of MT or NT.
+If either a seven- or nine-track tape is acceptable, an MN parameter can be used in place of MT or NT.
 The resulting tape has default density.
 However, to ensure that the job is not aborted because of maximum tape units exceeded, the job statement should specify both MT and NT.
-If the request includes at least one device type descriptor which is unique to magnetic tapes (such as the RING parameter), neither the device type nor the density need be specified.
+If the request includes at least one device-type descriptor which is unique to magnetic tapes (such as the RING parameter), neither the device type nor the density need be specified.